Alternative Curriculum

 Mission Statement/Intent

 The de Ferrers Academy is a highly inclusive academy.
 We go to great lengths to ensure every child can and does succeed in education.
-As part of our provision we have developed our Alternative Curriculum; a small, specialised class on the Dove Campus for those students who struggle to access mainstream education.
+As part of our provision we have developed our Alternative Curriculum; a small, specialised class on the Sixth Form Campus for those students who struggle to access mainstream education.
 This may be due to safeguarding or additional needs, or they may even be at risk of exclusion.
+Being on this campus allows them access to positive role models and a calmer environment.

 Many students access this provision for a fixed period of time and are then reintegrated back into their normal timetable, after having the time to catch up on gaps in their learning and build their resilience.